JonJagger/cyber-dojo/readme.txt

 o) If the three tests return any other combination of traffic-lights it will assume the language is installed but not working.

-This approach has a flaw: what if two or more files contain '42'...
+This approach has a flaw: two or more files can contain '42'...
 This tends to happen for BDD style testing.